Skip to Main Content

 How the Quicksilver Secured card compares to other secured cards

-Though the Quicksilver Secured is a terrific secured card option for credit-builders, offering solid rewards at a low cost, it’s not necessarily the best fit if you want to maximize your earnings or get more control over your deposit and credit limit.
+Though the Quicksilver Secured is a terrific secured card option for credit-builders, it’s not necessarily the best fit if you want to maximize your rewards or have more control over your deposit and credit limit.
+Here are some alternative options.

 Image of Capital One Quicksilver Secured Cash Rewards Credit Card